-More and more folks who work at Denver International Airport or just use it frequently for work are choosing to live in DIA neighborhoods.
+More and more folks who work at DIA or just use it frequently for work are choosing to live in Denver International Airport neighborhoods.

 Commerce City Infrastructure Plan

 With involvement and participation between the community and local government in this Capital Improvements Plan (CIP), Commerce City has committed to completing these first 5 projects.
 Therefore, the goal of realizing the Quality Community for a Lifetime vision by January of 2019 is in sight.
 The mutual goals of all parties are to first meet the project deadlines.
 Then, intelligent choices will be made with taxpayer dollars.
 And, those choices will provide 100% transparency in how money is being spent.
-Finally, lower maintenance costs will be achieved by constructing first-class facilities.
+Finally, constructing first-class facilities will result in lower maintenance costs.
 And, it should make it easier for people to get around the area, provide better access to other areas of the community, and enhance recreational options.

 Widening Tower Road

 The widening of Tower Road is one of the 5 voter-approved, CIP projects to be completed before 2019.
 It will cost an estimated $50 million.
-And, work has already begun on it to upgrade the 2-lane road to four lanes between 80th Avenue and 103rd Avenue.
+Work has begun to upgrade the 2-lane road to four lanes between 80th Avenue and 103rd Avenue.
 This will open up the roadway for more vehicles, while providing safer and better access, proper drainage, with clearer signage and signals.
 Additionally, sidewalks and pathways will allow safe passage for cyclists and pedestrians.

 Some of the details include: